-Over half of today’s active duty force doesn’t contribute to their Thrift Savings Plan.
+Over half of today’s active-duty force doesn’t contribute to their Thrift Savings Plan.
 The number of service members that contribute is at an all-time low, and the concern is why they aren’t contributing.
 There is something to be said about having that nest egg.
-Something, Barbara Thompson, Director of Office of Family Policy, sees as important.

 At the beginning of my husband’s military career, we weren’t sure what the future held, whether this would become a career or not.
 It didn’t matter; we started contributing to the TSP because we realized how important it was to prepare for our future.
 Even if we had completed our years of service in just six years, we would have had a start.
 Starting small, accruing interesting – this can be an incredible start to a positive lifestyle of saving.